Bongo9911/predestination-client/README.md

 ~~1.
 Run `npm install`~~
 ~~2.
 Run `expo start` to start the application.~~

 ~~This is currently a work in progress.
-Please message us in Slack if you have any further inquiries or suggestions. ~~
+Please message us in Slack if you have any further inquiries or suggestions~~